syncfusion-content/javascript-docs/js/ReportDesigner/Supported-Unsupported-Features.md

 ## Supported and Unsupported DataSources

-The following table lists ReportDesigner data providers that you can use to retrieve data for report datasets and report items.
+The following table lists supported data sources, to establish connection and retrieve data in web ReportDesigner.

 <table>